FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ### Prototype Interaction

 1. Ensure you have Jupyter Notebook installed.
-If not, you can install it using:
+If not, install it using:
     ```bash
     pip install notebook
     ```